thousandbrainsproject/tbp.monty/rfcs/0000_extract_motor_policies_from_dataloader.md

 ### Random Notes

+* In motor policies, the order of declaration of `JumpToGoalStateMixin` after parent class is unconventional in that Method Resolution Order is depth-first, left-to-right.
+Essentially, the mixin would be checked last.
+Although, this doesn't really surface as mixin is invoked explicitly after an `if` check instead of being invoked in the method resolution order.

 * `NaiveScanPolicy` does not seem to use any of the `InformedPolicy` initialization that it invokes.

 * `BasePolicy` sets `self.is_predefined` as a signal to `MotorSystem` to switch the `__call__` invocation to `predefined_call`, but uses `self.file_names_per_episode is not None` as the check whether to retrieve actions from a file in `post_episode`.